AndrewMZ6/fastAPI_signal_generator/README.md

 Future plans:
 - define endpoints for OFDM with pilots
 - define endpoints for OFDM without pilots
 - define endpoints for QAM modulation

+Libs used:
+- Numpy
+- Commpy
+- FastApi (and it's dependencies)